sdsc-ordes/smoc-api/docs/index.md

 :::{image} img/modo1.png
    :width: 200
-   :alt: modo logo
+   :alt: modos logo
 :::

-# Welcome to modo-api's documentation!
+# Welcome to modos-api's documentation!

-modo-api (__Multi-Omics Digital Object__) is a python library and command line tool to process, store and serve multi-omics data together with their metadata.
+modos-api (__Multi-Omics Digital Object System__) is a python library and command line tool to process, store and serve multi-omics data together with their metadata.
 It allows remote storage and access using <a href="https://github.com/zarr-developers/zarr-python" target="_blank">zarr</a>'s S3 compatibility and integrates <a href="https://github.com/ga4gh/htsget" target="_blank">htsget</a> to stream and access genomics data.

 ::::{grid} 3

-:::{grid-item-card} {octicon}`rocket;2em`  Quick start A user guide to get started and try modo-api
+:::{grid-item-card} {octicon}`rocket;2em`  Quick start A user guide to get started and try modos-api

 :::{button-ref} intro/quickstart
 :ref-type: myst